dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

 ## Sakila

-1. List the names of top 10 actors who have acted in most films, include the number films.
+1. List actor names and the total number of films they have acted in.

-2. List the titles of all films on the inventory of Store 2 only, i.e. not found in Store 1.

-3. List the names of all actors who have co-starred in the same movies with NATALIE HOPKINS.
+2. List the top ten most rented films.

+3. For each store, show the total number of rentals and the total payments received.

 ## Sales

-4. List employees along with the their ages in years today.
-(Hint: Use the `DATEDIFF` or `TIMESTAMPDIFF` function along with `NOW()`).)
+4. Count customers who live in Seattle.

-5. List all employees with November birthdays.
-(HINT: Use the `MONTH` function)
+5. List the average price of bikes.

-6. List all orders placed by employees on their own birthdays.
-(HINT: You may use the `MONTH` and `DAYOFMONTH` functions)

-7. Show the date with highest number of orders placed.

-8. List all days of the year (month and day only) of employee birthdays.
+6. List all vendors and the number of products they sell.

-9. List the names of Products that are offered by only a single vendor, including the name of that vendor.

-10. List all products, including the name of the vendor that offers it at the lowest price.
+7. List all customers including the total number of orders they placed, the last date they placed an order.

+9. List the top five bestselling products (based on total sales revenue).

+10. Compute the total number of orders totaling $500 or more

-11. List all unique  pairs of orders that have the same date, customer, and employee.
-(Hint: 10 pairs)
+11. List employee names and the total  number of orders they have placed

-12. Challenge: show all the triplets of products that appear together on at least 100 unique orders.
-(Hint: 5 triplets)

-13. Challenge: Find the most common list of products on an order  (Hint: The same list of 8 products is found on 23 orders.
-You may find the `GROUP_CONCAT` function helpful).
+12. List employee names and the total amounts they have made in sales.

+13. List employee names and the total numbers of customers they have served.

+14. For each month when sales have been made, list the total sales amounts.
+Hint: you may need to use the `YEAR` and `MONTH` functions.

 ## Hotel

-14. Show all guests who have made reservations for any nights when Samantha Smith made reservations.

-15. Challenge: Find the pair of guests who have made reservations for the same night the most.
-(Hint: two of the guests have made reservations for the same nights 20 times if you are using `shared_hotels`)
+15. List all the rooms and the number of times they have been rented, including those rooms that have never been rented.

+16. List the average number of nights each room has been rented.

+17. List all guests, including the number of nights they have stayed at the hotel (based on reservations).

+18. List the average numbers of rooms that have been reserved on each day of the week.
+(Seven rows will result).
+Hint: first compute the totals for each date and then group by the day of the week using the `WEEKDAY` function.